 Medical Assistant Program at Bryan University

-Bryan University’s medical assistant program in the School of Allied Health prepares you for an entry-level position in the healthcare industry.
+Bryan University’s medical assistant program in the School of Allied Health prepares you for taking the certification exam through American Medical Technologists.
 Call Bryan University toll-free at 1-855-862-0755 or enroll now to explore how you can elevate your career with our medical assistant program track.